 Issues #5-8: The New Nightmare Moon

-- The reactions of the heroes (and audience) upon seeing Mirror Canterlot....
+The reactions of the heroes (and audience) upon seeing Mirror Canterlot....
 The castle town is in ruins and a dull volcanic gray.
-The sky is a crimson red with dead trees and several broken statues.
+The sky is a crimson red with dead trees and several broken statuesnote specifically of Lyra and Bon-Bon, the latter's petrified head being broken off.
 The major contrast with the colorful and beautiful normal Canterlot is just jarring...